Official Controls Regulation (OCR)

 The OCR ensures that Competent Authorities (CAs) across Great Britain are conducting controls in a suitably rigorous and impartial manner.

-The OCR contains empowerments allowing the Commission to make tertiary legislation to stipulate more detailed provisions.
-For example, Delegated Regulation (EU) 2019/624 and Implementing Regulation (EU) 2019/627, made under Article 18 of Regulation (EU) 2017/625, set out the specific rules on official controls on products of animal origin (POAO), which repeal and replace Regulation 854/2004.
+The OCR contains empowerments which allows Ministers across GB to make changes to the legal framework.
+These powers were previously held by the EU Commission and as a result there are a number of items of tertiary legislation made using OCR powers which set out in detail how officicial controls should be delivered.
+For example, Delegated Regulation (EU) 2019/624 and Implementing Regulation (EU) 2019/627, made under Article 18 of Regulation (EU) 2017/625, set out the specific rules on official controls on products of animal origin (POAO).
 A list of published tertiary legislation can be found through reading Annex A.

 Key elements of the OCR

-• introducing a new definition of ‘other official activities’.
+• defines ‘other official activities’.
 For example, enforcement measures and/or remedial actions following non-compliance; management of lists of registered/approved food and feed business operators or the issuance of official certificates (Article 2)

 • clarifying that CAs are required to carry out regular, risk-based official controls, directed at identifying fraudulent and deceptive practices (Article 9)